GigaJopas/Dragngsth-Early-Alpha/README.md

 # Dragngsth EARLY ALPHA
-Grey box with a guy and a some buttons.
+Little guy that you can move around.
 Still working on it.
+Made with Pygame.

 Circle button - clear clones